 How It Works

 The second Tipping Point Challenge is focused on innovation and takes place in stages over a 10-month period.
-We are pleased to invite all health care organizations and staff to participate.
-You do not have to be a CAPC member organization.

 - Improving communication skills and/or pain and symptom management skills among all specialists treating CHF, COPD, and cancer